CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 >>3.
 Note the lack of entries in the past tense form (`entered`) and the active present participle form (`entering`).
 Instead the third-person present form dominates, used in speech to refer to individuals, such as in `She enters`, `Samir enters`, or `Gene enters`.
 >>4. `Enter` can also be used in both the plural present form - `they enter` - and the future tense form - `He/She/It/You/We/They will/shall enter` - so we need to check which usage is most common in the corpus.
 To do this, click on the word form `enter` and look at the output in the `Concordance` tab.
 Note that the output shows a predominant use of the present tense form of enter, such as in `who enter from the left`, `are about to enter it`, `tries to enter through a door`.
 >>5.
 What we can conclude then is that the verb `enter` is used largely in the present tense.
 We can infer - pending further investigation - that the curatorial descriptions in the corpus describe what is in front of the curator rather than, for example, describe the life of the object or its principle characters.
 >{: .solution}
 {: .challenge}

+>## Task 3: Find the word variants of the string `behind` and estimate their use relative to each other.
+Without looking at the concordances for these, discuss what hypotheses might explain this result.
+>* Use the `Word List` tab to count all word types and then use the output to make an estimate.
+Note: you may need to do some calculation outside of AntConc.
+>
+>>## Solution
+>>
+>>1.
+Remove any text from the search box, select `Sort by Word` and hit `Start`.
+>>2.
+Browse to the string `behind`.
+There are two word varients in the corpus: `behind` and `Behind`.
+Their use is roughly 50/50 (with slightly more uses of `behind`).
+>>3.
+In most cases, `Behind` would be used at the start of a sentence.
+With this capitalised form accounting for roughly half of the total uses of the word `behind`, we can infer a series of possible hypotheses (with increasing uncertainty) about the corpus:
+>>>* The word `behind` is used often at the start of a sentence.
+>>>* Postitional/spatial words might frequently be used at the start of sentences.
+>>>* The high frequency of capitalised varients of words like `behind` in the form of prepositions, could indicate the presence in the corpus of many short sentences (because frequent capitalisation is a rough proxy for short sentence length).
+>{: .solution}
+{: .challenge}